Tribal Casinos vs Las Vegas — How Each Produces Cruise Casino Comps

-When players think about casino comps — especially for transitioning into comped cruises — two markets often dominate the conversation: tribal casinos and Las Vegas casinos.
-Both can qualify players for comped cruise cabins when their play history, ADT, and theoretical (Theo) value are presented correctly — but they do so in different ways.
+When players think about casino comps — especially for turning play into comped cruises — two markets often dominate: tribal casinos and Las Vegas casinos.
+Both can qualify players for cruise cabin offers when ADT and Theo value are presented clearly, but they create and record those values in different ways.

 Overview: Tribal vs Las Vegas Comp Mechanics